Richafan21/Daily-Devop-Notes/Day-23.md

 They have their own isolated environment and everything is packaged, so all the developer needs to do is start the service as a Docker Container using one simple Docker command.

 This command will be the same no matter what OS you are on.
-So Docker standardizes the process of running any service on a local dev environment.
+So Docker standardises the process of running any service on a local dev environment.

 You can also run different versions of the same application without any conflicts.